-With the DIG you can create detailed, synchonized echoes and spacial repeats that verge on incredible reverb tones.
+With the DIG you can create detailed, synchronized echoes and spacial repeats that verge on incredible reverb tones.
 The Dig features five rhythmic subdivisions and three dual delay routing options.
-From syncopated, pulsatiing delay patterns, to enlightening, spaced-out echo trails, the dig allows you to really expand your musical horizon without taking up precious space on your pedal board.
+From syncopated, pulsating delay patterns, to enlightening, spaced-out echo trails, the dig allows you to really expand your musical horizon without taking up precious space on your pedal board.

 Primary and Secondary Controls: